Sunday (18th July 2010)

 “You walk ahead with him, Tim, and we’ll catch up in a minute.”

-I stepped through their front door and removed my smouldering boots (which, with hindsight, I should have placed outside because, as one might expect after over a hundred miles of service, they utterly stank).
+I stepped through their front door and removed my boots, which with hindsight I should have placed outside because they utterly stank.
 I was then treated to almost two hours of the most warm, considerate and open-minded kindness I have ever experienced.

 “Would you like some juice?”

 “How about some scrambled-egg with your toast?”

 “I’d love some more juice.”

 For a second time on this trip Planet Earth juddered to a halt.

 Before I entered the bathroom I explained that I eat from my alms-bowl.
 Without batting an eyelid the lady respectfully took it and gave it a rinse.

 “Would you like some rolls? ….. a banana? ….. some tomatoes?” she asked, after I’d emerged.
 “Do you need to eat by yourself?”